monica-nicolau/software_applications_2019/README.md

 `$ python3 part3.py`

-If not previously installed, consider to run the following lines:
+If not previously installed, consider to install the following packages:

 `$ pip install pandas`